christophersbarrett/mulberry-wiki/Getting-Started.md

 ## Installation

-Be sure to read the [README](https://github.com/Toura/mulberry/blob/master/README.md) for installation instructions before proceeding with the rest of the steps below.
+**You should read the [README](https://github.com/Toura/mulberry/blob/master/README.md) for installation instructions before proceeding with the rest of the steps below.**

 ## Scaffold